Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

     >>> qp_project.merge_near_annotations(img_id=0, max_dist=0)

-| This will merge all neighboring annotations that have the same class and no spacing
+| This will merge all neighboring annotations with the same class and no spacing
   in the first image.